 Ultimately, which type of retirement account you choose comes down to your future tax bracket and your current income.
 Whatever you choose will help you set up a good path for retirement.
 Understanding the pros and cons of each option can help you better prepare.
 This is just an overview, and we recommend you speak to a financial professional to help you decide which IRA works best for your individual circumstances.

-Tap to learn more about retirement account options at Choice One Credit Union.
+Tap to learn more about retirement account options at Choice One Community Credit Union.
 Choice One offers both Roth and Traditional IRA account options.
 Speak to a Choice One representative or consult a tax advisor for more information.